+Echinopsis 'Rot Violet'

-Echinopsis chamaecereus 'Rot Violet'
+Chamaecereus 'Rot Violet', Echinopsis chamaecereus 'Rot Violet', ×Chamaelobivia 'Rot Violet'

-USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
 Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
-It is imperative that the cactus is not exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilize during the growing season for the best results.
+Lastly, make sure to fertilizer during the growing season for the best results.

 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
-Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
-Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil… – See more at: How to Grow and Care for Echinopsis
+Cut offsets close to the stem at the narrowest possible place.
+When rooting cacti from cuttings, let the fresh-cut dry out slightly on a paper towel and cut the cacti at the narrowest possible place.
+After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous or slightly rough opening.
+Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

 - Back to genus Echinopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus